How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Services / Products Page

-If you have multiple services, consider giving each its own sub-page so they can each rank on Google independently.
+Each service should have a description, who it's for, the outcomes, and a clear call-to-action.
+If you have multiple services, give each its own sub-page — each one can rank on Google independently.

 Contact Page